-The applicant proposes to construct a second-floor dwelling unit above an existing garage.
-The site is located on the west side of Fernwood Avenue between Deerwood Avenue and Deer Park Avenue.
+The subject property has a two-story structure and the applicant is proposing to convert the second floor into an accessory apartment.
+The site is located on the north side of Goss Avenue in between Spratt Street and Texas Avenue.

-The site and all adjoining properties are zoned R-5 Single-Family Residential within a Traditional Neighborhood Form District, and all are in single-family residential use.
+The site is zoned R-5 Residential Single Family within a Traditional Neighborhood Form District.
+The surrounding properties are zoned R-5 Residential Single Family.
+All are used as single-family residential.